Sun143aaron/HealthPartnersTestPOM/README.md

-# Partnerize UI Acceptance Tests
+# Health Partners Take Home Test

-The project features an end-to-end journey for popular products, implemented using the POM framework.
+The project features an end-to-end journey for different products on Amazon, implemented using the POM framework.

 ## Setting up the project